Augusto11CB/English-Repository/Cultura Inglesa/Mack1/weekQ - v2.md

 be hard-pressed -

-paint a picture of - describe a situation
+[E]paint a picture of - describe a situation

 Harbinger of doom - used to define people who are pessimistic about the future